Sophia Chizuco

 Saturday, December 7th 6-8PM

-She has been also a mentor at the Immigrant Artists Program in the New York Foundation for the Arts, and has curated shows for immigrant artists.
+She has been also a mentor at the Immigrant Artists Program at the New York Foundation for the Arts, and has curated shows for immigrant artists.
 Her curatorial projects have been featured by various publications, including White Hot Magazine, World Journal (Chinese newspaper), Yomitime (Japanese paper), and ConEdison Newsletter.
-Her curatorial project, “Self-Reflection: Rehash/Practicing Uncertainty” was selected by Bronx Council on the Arts.
+Her curatorial project, “Self-Reflection: Rehash/Practicing Uncertainty” was selected by the Bronx Council on the Arts.

 Chizuco received the grand prize from ArtNetwork and a merit scholarship from the Art Students League of NY.
 Her work has been exhibited nationally and internationally, including at the Staten Island Museum, New York Hall of Science, ChaShaMa, the Tokyo Metropolitan Art Museum (Japan), Affordable Art Fair in Brussels (Belgium), and Makati Shangri-La Hotel (Philippines).